 Response:

 Please see RFQ document on page 5 Section C-Submittal Format Requirements, 2.
 Executive Summary.
-In the required narrative your firm would delineate the service or services you are submitting for.
+In the required narrative, your firm would delineate the service or services you are providing.

 In reference to the attached RFQ, can a firm submit their own qualifications and also serve as a subconsultant on other teams submitting?